insqu/sc/README.md

 # Deploying Smart Contracts on the Ethereum network

 ## Introduction
-This `README` document is intended to give you the basic of developing and deploying a smart contract to an Ethereum network\
+This repo is intended to give you the basic of developing and deploying a smart contract to an Ethereum network\
 The focus is to learn some of the tools you can use to create and deploy smart contracts on the public Ethereum Rinkeby test network\
-The document can be followed as is, and is slef-contained, but there are plenty of jumping off points for developing your own knowledge
+The document can be followed as is, and is self--contained, but there are plenty of points where you can diverge from this tutorial to develop your own knowledge

 ## Who is this guide for
-This guide has been designed with masters level students in mind, specifically those studying at Exeter University\
+This guide has been designed with Exeter University masters level students in mind\
-An assumption has been made of little coding / scripting experience, though students are expected to be able to learn these conepts quickly\
+An assumption has been made of little coding / scripting experience, though students are expected to be able to learn these concepts quickly\
-This can be completed at home and in your own time, though unfortunately the authors of this document are unable to provide any support over email
+This is designed to be completed in a tutorial and in your own time.
+Please try to complete the tasks that appear throughout

 ## Setup
-We will start by setting up a development enviroment for our contracts on an AWS EC2 instance, and using Solidity to create our smart contract.
+We will start by setting up a development environment for our contracts on an AWS EC2 instance, and using Solidity to create our smart contract.
 We will be using tools and services such as _Node.js, Hardhat, OpenZeppelin, Alchemy_

 Everything will be self contained, though the following guides will come in very handy: https://hardhat.org/getting-started/ and https://docs.openzeppelin.com/learn/deploying-and-interacting